Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## When Things Go Wrong

 Migrations can be stuck in a broken state where you can't run `up` or `down` if you're not careful.
 For example, you could have `delete_column` for column names that don't exit at a given point.
-This might seem like an easy typo to fix but sometimes if custom migrations are run, you might not have forseen that point in time.
+This might seem like an easy typo to fix but sometimes if custom migrations are run, you might not have foreseen that point in time.
 When things like this happen you will see the dreaded:

 	rake aborted!

 To complicate things further, failed migrations are still partially executed.
-This means that if you go in and fix and typo then try to run it again you will could get another due to the partial migration that already occured!!
-Then trying to completely roll back to `VERSION=0` fails because you might have missing tables or columns refered to in one or more `down` methods!!
+This means that if you go in and fix and typo then try to run it again you will could get another due to the partial migration that already occurred!!
+Then trying to completely roll back to `VERSION=0` fails because you might have missing tables or columns referred to in one or more `down` methods!!

 At this point we are pretty trapped and there are several ways to get out.
 One way would be to go into your database using it's own interface and edit it to the schema as seen by Rails.